 Chipping Norton Veterinary Hospital has been treating zoo animals, rabbits and 'small furries', ferrets, falconry birds, backyard poultry, and exotic pets such as reptiles, amphibians, cage and aviary birds, primates and other less-common mammal pets for decades, and is well known for work in this area.
 One of our vets, Nathalie Wissink-Argilaga, is an RCVS Specialist in Zoo and Wildlife Medicine, and a council member of the British Veterinary Zoological Society.
-One of the Hospital's Directors, Peter Kettlewell, is President of the British Veterinary Zoolocial Society.
+One of the Hospital's Directors, Peter Kettlewell, is a recent past-President of the British Veterinary Zoolocial Society.
 The Hospital's other Director, Martin Whitehead, is involved in research into both pet and zoo reptile diseases, and in efforts to improve the welfare of exotic pets in general, and regularly presents on exotic pets and zoo reptiles at veterinary conferences.
-Vet Kerry Tempest has a Masters in Aquatic Veterinary Medicine.

 Many vets are not comfortable dealing with these less common or unusual species, which often require out-of-the-ordinary veterinary knowledge and expertise, and many of the veterinary practices in a wide area surrounding our veterinary hospital refer owners of such animals to us.
 We have dedicated 'small furries' and 'exotics' wards and all the necessary equipment and facilities to diagnose and treat the diseases of these species.